 Stress - When faced with a lot of stress, preschool-age children may become clingier.
-They may also complain of stomachaches or headaches, and some kids will even start having bathroom accidents.
-Elementary-age children may cry easily, become irritable or angry, or have behavior outbursts.
+They may also complain of stomach aches or headaches, and some kids will even start having bathroom accidents.
+Elementary-age children may cry easily, become irritable or angry, or have behaviour outbursts.3

 Anxiety - Many kids have fears when they're little, such as worrying about dark bedrooms and monsters in their closet.
-If they don't outgrow their fears, they could have an anxiety order.
+If they don't outgrow their fears, they could have an anxiety disorder.
 If your child is very afraid of being away from parents or very worried about the future, social situations or a specific thing, talk to their doctor.
-Signs of extreme worry can include tearfulness, tiredness, stomachaches, irritability and anger.
+Signs of extreme worry can include tearfulness, tiredness, stomach aches, irritability and anger.4

 Depression - All kids feel sad sometimes.
 But if they feel sad, hopeless or irritable often, it could be a sign of depression.
 Pay attention to whether your child is having trouble paying attention; experiencing changes in eating, sleeping or energy; or no longer enjoying fun things.
 Some kids may not show that they're sad but instead act unmotivated or cause trouble.
 Others may shut down or withdraw.
-Extreme depression can lead to self-injury or thoughts of suicide.
+Extreme depression can lead to self-injury or thoughts of suicide.4

 ADHD - Most kids have trouble focusing or behaving occasionally.
 But kids with ADHD don't grow out of those symptoms.
-Kids who experience ADHD may forget or lose things a lot, talk too much, have trouble resisting temptation, have trouble taking turns or getting along with others, and fidget or squirm a lot experience anxiety disorder experience depression experience attention deficit hyperactivity disorder (ADHD)
+Kids who experience ADHD may forget or lose things a lot, talk too much, have trouble resisting temptation, have trouble taking turns or getting along with others, and fidget or squirm a lot.5

-Among kids ages 10-14:5
+Among kids ages 10-14:2